gladishd/foundations-checkpoint-pt-2-graded/04_reverse_strings_and_arrays/README.md

 ```

-If an object has a property that is either a string or an array, the values should be reveresed (including nested arrays and strings), e.g.
+If an object is present and it has a property that is either a string or an array, the values should be reveresed (including nested arrays and strings), e.g.

 ```js